SichaoFu/Personal_Homepage/index.md

 * Neural Processing Letters
 * Multimedia Tools and Applications
 * Pattern Analysis and Applications
+* Signal, Image and Video Processing
 * Journal of Applied Remote Sensing
-* IET Computer Vision
 * Journal of Healthcare Engineering
-* Signal, Image and Video Processing
 * Journal of Zhejiang University（Engineering Science）
 * International Joint Conference on Artificial Intelligence (IJCAI 2019/2020/2021)
 * International Conference on Multimedia and Expo (ICME 2019/2020)